harrisonlab/phytophthora_fragariae/RNA-Seq_analysis.md

 A very strong candidate for *Avr2* has been identified from previous analyses Investigate whether this gene appears to be part of a family or not

-### Extract FASTA file of the candidate gene
+### Extract FASTA file of the candidate gene and target genes

-Header file created using nano - gene ID is g24882.t1
+Header file created using nano for target - gene ID is g24882.t1

 ```bash
 WorkDir=analysis/DeSeq/Method_1/candidates/BLAST_of_candidate